Codetivity-CA/Codetivity/README.md

 ## Issues we've faced so far
 - User login security: how to prevent users from accessing others' files
-- Setting up Express environment properly
+- Setting up Express environment properly to work with Firebase